-Apple’s Voice Memos app in the iOS 14, iPadOS 14 and macOS 11.0 Big Sur software updates includes a brand-new feature which was designed to improve the sound quality of your recordings, including existing ones.
-Follow along with us as we show you how to use Voice Memos’ Enhance Recording feature to reduce background noise and room reverberation.
+Apple’s Voice Memos app has a feature designed to improve the sound quality of your recordings, including existing ones.
+Follow along with us as we show you how to use Voice Memos’ Enhance Recording feature to reduce background noise and room reverberation of your voice notes.

 According to Apple’s description of the feature:

 The most popular audio recording app in the world gets new tools for organizing recordings.
 An all new Enhance Recording feature lets you improve the sound quality of your recordings with a single tap.

 How to use Enhance Recording in Voice Memos

 - Open the Voice Memos app on your iPhone, iPad, iPod touch, or Mac.

 - Capture a new audio recording or choose one of your previously saved recordings on the list to reveal options.
 After that, hit the settings icon.

 - Enable the switch for Enhance Recording icon near the top-left corner of the interface.

 - Finally, hit X to save the changes and exit.